 Admiral Sir John Jervis’s naval victory on 14th February 1797 over the much larger Spanish Fleet that threatened Britain; a victory made more decisive by Nelson’s inspired initiative

-The previous battle in the British Battles series is the Battle of Vitoria
+The previous battle in the British Battles series is the Storming of San Sebastian

 The next battle of the Napoleonic Wars is the Battle of the Nile

 Date of the Battle of Cape St Vincent: 14th February 1797.

 Place of the Battle of Cape St Vincent: Off the south-west coast of Portugal, to the north-west of the Spanish naval port of Cadiz.

 Combatants at the Battle of Cape St Vincent: The British Fleet against the Spanish Fleet.

 Commanders at the Battle of Cape St Vincent: Admiral Sir John Jervis against Admiral Don Jose de Cordova.

 Winner of the Battle of Cape St Vincent: The British Fleet won the battle, capturing two of the Spanish three deckers and two other line of battle ships and severely damaging several other ships of the Spanish Fleet.

 The Fleets at the Battle of Cape St Vincent:

 British Fleet: 14 line of battle ships, 5 frigates, sloop and cutter: total of 1,350 guns.